simoncrowe/python-query-filter/README.md

 ```

-NOTE: There is also a `k_items` function that can be used to filter dictinaries.
+NOTE: There is also a `k_items` function that can be used to filter dictionaries.
 It only works with string keys.
 You can include special characters and spaces
  by using `**`:
 ```python